Dennis Setzer: Recent years

 Setzer began the 2009 Truck Series season driving one race apiece for GunBroker Racing and Fast Track Racing Enterprises, before being named the driver for MRD Motorsports.
 He had two second-place finishes and was in the Top 10 in points before he was forced to miss six races due to sponsorship issues.
-Setzer also returned to K-Automotive in the Nationwide Series, driving the No. 96 ConelyAuto.com-sponsored Dodge on a part-time basis before moving to the other team car, the No. 92.
+Setzer also returned to K-Automotive Racing in the Nationwide Series, driving the No. 96 ConelyAuto.com-sponsored Dodge on a part-time basis before moving to the other team car, the No. 92.

 During the 2010 Aaron's 312 Nationwide Series race in Talladega on the last lap, Setzer, driving the No. 92, was involved in a huge crash which sent him up the wall and into the catch fence.
 He then hit a fence pole and spun around, and with a fiery explosion, landed on all four wheels.
 Setzer was okay after the crash.

 Setzer did not have a full-time ride to begin 2011.
 In March, he was named a substitute driver for Brian Keselowski in the Sprint Cup Series, who was recovering from gallbladder surgery.
 Setzer successfully qualified for the Bristol race, his first Cup series event since 1998.
 He went on to finish 38th, the team's best finish to date.
 Brian Keselowski has since returned to action.
 After several weeks, Setzer began driving the cars for Jay Robinson Racing in the Nationwide Series.
 Setzer also attempted a handful of races with ML Motorsports and R3 Motorsports.
 His best finish of the year was eighteenth at Road America.
 Setzer was to attempt the fall Cup race at Martinsville, but qualifying was rained out and the field was set by owner's points, and Setzer and his K-Automotive Motorsports team went home.